AlgusDark/miniflux.koplugin/ARCHITECTURE.md

 ## Future Enhancements

-This modular architecture makes it easy to add new functionality:
+This streamlined architecture makes it easy to add new functionality:

-1. **New Initialization Steps**: Add to `PluginInitializer` with proper error handling
+1. **New Initialization Steps**: Add directly to main.lua init method with clear error handling
 2. **New Menu Sections**: Add builder methods to `MenuManager`
 3. **New Events**: Add to `EventHandler` with proper delegation
 4. **New Modules**: Follow the same patterns established in existing modules

-The plugin now follows modern software architecture principles while maintaining all existing functionality and providing a solid foundation for future development.
+The plugin now follows modern software architecture principles with minimal abstraction overhead while maintaining all existing functionality and providing a solid foundation for future development.